-1) the need for the appropriate attitude and behaviour,

-2) the need for appropriate skills, and

-3) the need to be acquainted with all the methods/PFM steps and to know how to select and adapt the methods depending on the PFM purpose and context.
+- 1) the need for the appropriate attitude and behaviour, - 2) the need for appropriate skills, and - 3) the need to be acquainted with all the methods/PFM steps and to know how to select and adapt the methods depending on the PFM purpose and context.

 PFM facilitators should be careful not to dominate, rather they should listen carefully.
+The facilitators should have to avoid double missions doing control and facilitation at the same time.
 Most importantly, they must be open-minded, and should not enter a meeting with rigid preconceptions about what the result of a discussion or exercise will be - or try to influence the outcome and in doing so undermine ownership among community members.
-Ownership is key to self-motivation.
+Ownership is the key to self-motivation.
 For example a fully owned but imperfect forest management plan, is much better than a technically perfect plan that is not owned by communities.
-The PFM facilitator should focus on applying the appropriate process and methods, and should not seek to influence the content and outcomes (unless the outcomes go beyond what is legally allowed, are outside the PFM agreement or towards outcomes that it is felt would have major negative impacts on the community.
+The PFM facilitator should focus on applying the appropriate process and methods, and should not seek to influence the content and outcomes (unless the outcomes go beyond what is legally allowed, are outside the PFM agreement or towards outcomes that it is felt would have major negative impacts on the community).
 Community members should be encouraged to be in the driving seat of PFM decision making and action, PFM facilitators should be in the back seat.